coder-ph/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing username of current user
+printing the groups a user belong to